nkolban/duktape-esp32/docs/installation.md

 `http://192.168.1.99:8000/web/ide.html`

-This will load the IDE that looks like:
+This will load the IDE into the browser.
+The result will look like:

 ![editor2](images/editor2.jpg)